 These terms are important because there are three types of cannabis plants: indica, sativa, and ruderalis.
 But they are misused because the “indica and sativa” division has little to do with the chemical composition of your plant (or product).
 These biology terms describe differences in the growing cycles and appearance of the plant, not of the cannabinoid or terpene makeup.

-Most plants and products on the market today are a hybrid, a combination of indica and sativa.
+Most plants and products on the market today are actually a hybrid — a combination of indica and sativa.
 Some hybrids are still dominant in one plant type or the other, but for the most part, it’s all cannabis.

 Indica strain examples at Queen City

-• Wedding Cake is bred from a cross of Triangle Kush and Animal Mints, creating effects associated with indica strains, including relaxation, euphoria, and sleepiness.
+- Butterstuff is bred from a cross of Velvet Glove and Peanut Butter Breath, creating effects associated with indica strains including relaxation and sleepiness.

 Sativa strain examples at Queen City